plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 * directly constructing the anchor’s Text Value and Native Value adapters;
 * attaching DOM event handlers that send edited values to the `IFieldValueHost`;
 * identifying the default field presentation associated with the widget, when applicable;
-* when also implementing `IDomAriaEditorDefinition`, supplying editor-element information to the ARIA service.
+* optionally supplying specialized static and validation-state ARIA updaters for the widget.

 ```ts
 interface IDomEditorAdapterDefinition {